 - Place the light at an angle with the camera to achieve the required shadow.

-- The light source height to be nearly at the same level as the model’s head.
+- The light source height is nearly at the same level as the model’s head.

 - The best results with this lighting setup are achieved with the use of a softbox and a grid.

 - The flash power is adjusted according to the ambient light; be careful not to create hard shadows by having too much flash power.